convox/convox/docs/guides/load-balancing.md

 ## Standard Load Balancer

-Each Rack contains a built-in HTTP/HTTPS load balancer.
+Each Rack contains a built-in HTTPS load balancer.

 For an app named `myapp` with a `convox.yml` like this: